anodyne/nova/README.md

 25 June 2010

 ## Latest Changes
-* updates to the html class
-* updates to the form class
-* updated the jwysiwyg plugin to version 0.9.1
+* updated the jwysiwyg plugin to version 0.9.2
+* updated the colobox plugin to version 1.3.8

 ## Version History
 <table>